-The title to this article explains the real problem when it comes to cyber security.
-Regardless of all the precautions you or your IT support have taken, from steps like securing your digital assets with the latest and greatest in firewalls and antivirus software to upgrading to the latest in browser software or operating system, those efforts still aren’t going to be good enough.
-There is a weak spot that IT support can’t easily address and you can’t fix by throwing a little more money at it.
-The true vulnerability comes from the folks who use your systems.
-I’m talking about you, your partners, your associates, your staff, and anyone else who has access to or uses a firm computer, tablet, smartphone, and the like.
-How do you think the Target breach, the DNC email scandal, and many of the other breaches we hear about with ever more frequency, happened?
+Regardless of all the precautions implemented by IT support, from taking steps like securing all digital assets with the latest and greatest in firewalls and antivirus software to upgrading to the latest in browser software or operating system, those efforts aren’t going to be good enough.
+People are part of the equation and they can’t be secured with a software patch or hardware upgrade.
+I’m talking about you, your partners, your employees, and anyone else who has access to a firm computer, tablet, smartphone, and the like.
+How do you think the Target breach, the DNC email scandal, and many of the other breaches we hear about with ever more frequency happened?
 In short, someone did something they shouldn’t have.
-It might have been opening an infected email, clicking on a link, or verifying a password because he or she didn’t know any better or they got caught off guard, or simply didn’t care.
+It might have been opening an infected email, clicking on a malicious link, or unwittingly verifying a password for a cybercriminal because he or she didn’t know any better, got caught off guard, or simply didn’t care.

-Hopefully you start to see my point.
-As users, our actions can unintentionally circumvent the security tools that have been deployed and often it happens out of sheer naivety.
-Someone is uninformed and a cybercrime can occur as a result.
-What any of us do on the Internet and even how and where we do it matters.
+Hopefully you’re starting to get it.
+The actions of any individual user can unintentionally circumvent the security tools IT support has deployed; and again, it’s often the result of the ignorance or apathy of individual users.
+What any person does on the Internet and even how and where they do it matters.
 For example, unsecured Wi-Fi is exactly that, unsecured.
 Just because a signal is available doesn’t mean using it is a good idea.
-Cybercriminals have the same ability to access that signal as you do and how would you know they’re there waiting for you?
-Again, perhaps you are smart enough to avoid most attacks but how about everyone else in your office?
-Do you know what they are doing online or with their mobile devices?
+Cybercriminals have the same ability to access that signal as you do and you have no way of knowing what their intentions are.
+Even if you know how to avoid most cyberattacks, how about everyone else in who works at your firm?
+That’s the problem.

-So what’s the solution?
+So, what’s the solution?
 How does one address the very real threat that comes from each and every user?
 I wish it were easy.
 Unfortunately, it isn’t; but it is manageable.
-This is one of those situations where IT and you need to work together.
+This is one of those situations where IT and firm leaders need to work together.
 Part of the solution will lie in periodic training in safe practices to include how to identify threats.
-This needs to be ongoing because the attack vectors will continue to evolve and change.
-Topics such as what is social engineering and how one can be tricked into allowing the computer network to be hacked, why peer-to-peer file sharing networks like the ones that use a BitTorrent protocol can be dangerous, and how can one securely login into the network from a remote location would all be worth discussing.
-Personally, I would start with a short session that teaches everyone about how the particular security program that you run on your network will respond should an actual threat be detected.
-What will that look like to the user and what should they do if it happens?
-Why do this?
-How many of your users know that if and when a pop-up box suddenly appears informing them that their computer is infected and telling them to click “yes” in order to start a scan is not, in fact, your security software doing its job?
-Instead, this can be an actual attack by the likes of CryptoWall.
-If the user actually clicks on “yes,” truly believing that this is the right thing to do in order to protect the system, that act will initiate the malicious program.
-Trust me, with CryptoWall that’s not what you want to have happen.
+This will need to be ongoing because attack vectors will continue to evolve and change.
+Topics such as what do the latest social engineering attacks look like and how to avoid them, why peer-to-peer file sharing networks can be dangerous, and how to securely login into the network from a remote location would all be worth discussing.

-Another part of the solution will be in establishing and enforcing a firm wide Internet use policy that spells out the dos and don’ts.
-Define what might be acceptable to download and what wouldn’t.
-Allowing someone to download an eBook off Amazon might be ok if they were to do it over the noon hour, but downloading free stuff along the lines of screen savers, emoticon programs, desktop wallpaper, and even music may not be the best idea.
-What about accessing Facebook, LinkedIn, or Pinterest from an office device?
-There are security concerns that come with participation in social media.
-Do you want to allow access to things like Skype, Instant Messenger, YouTube, or even personal email accounts?
+Another part of the solution will be to create and then enforce an office-wide Internet use policy that spells out the dos and don’ts.
+For example, define what can be downloaded and what can’t.
+While the download of an Amazon.com eBook might be ok if done over the noon hour, the downloading of free music off a peer-to-peer file sharing network like eMule definitely shouldn’t be.
+What about allowing access to Facebook, LinkedIn, Snapchat, WhatsApp, or Pinterest from an office device?
+There are legitimate security concerns that come with allowing personal participation in social media.
+Do you want to allow access to things like Skype, YouTube, or even personal email accounts?
 In the absence of defined rules, there will be some who will expose the network if for no other reason than through naivety.
 Also, don’t focus just on the Internet spaces listed here.
 They are simply examples.
 All can bring value but all also bring a certain amount of risk.

-The final piece will be in committing to seeing that systems and software remain as current as economically feasible.
-Why?
-If you have an older version of a program still in use at your office do you know if it is still being supported?
-As newer and more secure versions of software come to market, software companies eventually stop sending out security patches and updates to the older versions.
-Now this doesn’t mean the program stops working; but it does mean the security updates stop coming.
-Continuing to rely on older software that is no longer supported, for example Windows XP or even Windows 7 (after Jan 14, 2020), in order to save a little money is a serious misstep because many malicious programs specifically target older software.
-Cybercriminals know remaining vulnerabilities in older programs will never be addressed and that works to their advantage.
+The final piece will be in committing to seeing that hardware and software remain as current as economically feasible.
+The reason is as newer and more secure versions of software come to market, software companies eventually stop sending out security patches and updates to the older versions.
+Continuing to rely on older software that is no longer supported, for example Windows XP or even Windows 7 (after Jan 14, 2020), in order to save a little money is thus a serious risk because malware often specifically targets older versions of software.
+Cybercriminals know remaining vulnerabilities in older programs will never be patched and that works to their advantage.
 Don’t make it easy for them.
 Understand that when it comes to computer security, newer and better solutions for hardware and software will continue to enter the marketplace.
 When you think about what is at stake, isn’t the investment cost of updating to the most current version of a software program available well worth it?